 There are so many different ways that the term of the contract can be set.
 The most basic ones are:

-So a contract that says, "This contract shall have a term of 3 years" runs from the date that it is signed for 3 years.
+So a contract that says, "This contract shall have a term of 3 years" runs from the date that it is signed for a time period of 3 years.

 At the end of the term, the contract renews itself for the renewal period.